-While in law school, he clerked with the City of Bloomington Legal Department, where he advised the City on issues pertaining to zoning, community development, and public works.
+While in law school at IU, he clerked with the city of Bloomington’s legal department, where he advised the city on issues pertaining to zoning, community development, and public works.
 He also served as a contractor for Indy Rezone, a comprehensive effort to rewrite the Indianapolis zoning code.

 Carley holds a B.A. in public administration from Saint Mary’s University of Minnesota, an M.S. in Urban and Regional Planning from the University of Wisconsin-Madison with a focus on economic planning, and a J.D. from IU Maurer School of Law.

 Carley serves on the awards committee of the University Economic Development Association and on the young professionals committee of the Indiana Economic Development Association.